brechtm/structed_tutorial/editme.rst

 ~~~~~~

 A target directive provides an anchor for references.
 The target label is a
-unique It to ideyingfy the target.
-The target directive abovwithal label
+unique ID identifying the target.
+The target directive above with label
-*targets* proveses an anchor for thisectionph.
+*targets* provides an anchor for this section.
 If the optional *alias target*
 is filled in, the label is interpreted as an alias for the alias target.
 For
 example: